meteorrn/meteor-react-native/docs/api.md

 `import { enableVerbose } from '@meteorrn/core';`

-Verbose Mode logs detailed information from various places around MeteorRN. **Note:*- this will expose login tokens and other private information to the console.
+Verbose Mode logs detailed information from various places around MeteorRN. **Note:** this will expose login tokens and other private information to the console.

 #### `enableVerbose()`